adepierre/SniffCraft/README.md

 To connect to a server in online mode, you need a valid Minecraft account (either Mojang or Microsoft).
 You **can** use the same account for your client and for Sniffcraft, as the client is considered offline.

 There are three options in the conf file regarding authentication. ``Online`` must be true to connect to a server with authentication activated.
-If ``MojangLogin`` and ``MojangPassword`` are set, SniffCraft will try to authenticate with these, otherwise, it will prompt you instructions on the console to log in with a Microsoft account (only the first time, will use cached credentials for the next ones).
+If ``MojangLogin`` and ``MojangPassword`` are set, SniffCraft will try to authenticate with these, otherwise, it will prompt you instructions on the console to log in with a Microsoft account (only the first time, will use cached credentials for the next ones, you can cache multiple Microsoft accounts using different random ``MojangLogin``).

 ## Dependencies